OpenResearchInstitute/dvb_fpga/README.md

 ```

 Arguments passed to `docker/run_tests.sh` will be passed to `run.py` and, by
 extension, to VUnit (no environment variable is passed on though).
+This will
+generate gnuradio_data (test data).

 ### Running locally